 1. Tutorial participation and discussion (20%) Students are expected to contribute to all class discussions by formulating their viewpoints and line of inquiry.
-Student participation is an important element in this course, thus assigned readings for the week are expected to be read prior to attending class.
+Student participation is an important element in this course, thus assigned readings are necessary for each class.
 The class is a safe environment for the exchange of diverse ideas and debates.
 Respect for differences and intellectual rigor are important pedagogical goals: all opinions will be respected but all opinions must be defended.